BraneShop/BraneShop.github.io/src/templates/dlw-content.md

 be taken from the mathematical and theoretical foundations, to building models and neural networks in TensorFlow. </p>

-<p> You will apply as you learn, working on exercises throughout. </p>
+<p> You will apply as you learn, working on exercises throughout in
+a supportive and collaborative environment. </p>

 <p> The second day will be dedicated to gaining a hands-on understanding
 of TensorFlow. </p>